CcMarc/AbuseIPDB/README.md

     - The **"Enable IP Blacklist File"** setting must be set to **true** in the configuration.
     - Ensure the optional files `blacklist.txt` and `whos_online.php` are uploaded to activate these features.

-To obtain an API key for the AbuseIPDB service, visit https://www.abuseipdb.com and sign up for an account.
-Once you've registered, log in and navigate to the API Key section in your account dashboard.
-Generate an API key and copy it to the "AbuseIPDB API Key" setting in the Zen Cart admin panel.

 ## SCRIPT LOGIC
 This section provides an understanding of the logic steps involved in checking an IP and creating the corresponding log files: